Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-Using the best estimated values of the parameters from the combined data the age of the universe is evaluated as 14.05 Gyrs which is slightly lower than the age calculated for Interacting THDE model with future event horizon as IR cutoff ($14.20^{+0:18}_{-0:32}$~Gyrs) and slightly greater than the age calculated for Interacting THDE model with Hubble horizon as IR cutoff ($13.71^{+0.24}_{-0.41}$~Gyrs, upper bond of $13.43$ and lower bond of $13.04$~Gyrs) \cite{sadri2019observational,ebrahimi2020dynamical}.
-Our results is closer to the standard value of age $13.8\pm0.02$ Gyrs obtained from Planck mission and $ 13.72 \pm 0.12$ Gyrs from WMAP + bao + SN data assuming $\Lambda$CDM model \cite{Planck:2018vyg,Hinshaw2008FiveYearWM} and $13.5^{+0.16}_{-0.14}$(stat.)$\pm0.23(0.33)$(sys.)
+Using the best estimated values of the parameters, the age of the universe is evaluated as $14.327$ Gyrs using the fourth dataset and $14.190$ Gyrs using the sixth dataset, which is closer to the age calculated for interacting THDE model with future event horizon as IR cutoff ($14.20^{+0.18}_{-0.32}$~Gyrs) and slightly greater than the age calculated for interacting THDE model with Hubble horizon as IR cutoff ($13.71^{+0.24}_{-0.41}$~Gyrs, upper bond of $13.43$ and lower bond of $13.04$~Gyrs) \cite{sadri2019observational,ebrahimi2020dynamical}.
+Our results are closer to the standard value of age $13.8\pm0.02$ Gyrs obtained from Planck mission and $ 13.72 \pm 0.12$ Gyrs from WMAP + BAO + SN data assuming $\Lambda$CDM model \cite{Planck:2018vyg,Hinshaw2008FiveYearWM} and $13.5^{+0.16}_{-0.14}$(stat.) $\pm0.23(0.33)$(sys.)
 Gyrs from the oldest globular cluster \cite{Valcin:2021jcg}.